 How do you test for a leaky gut?

 There are advanced functional medicine tests to determine if your gut is leaky.
-Cyrex Laboratories has released an Intestinal Antigenic Permeability Screen that is especially good.
+Cyrex Laboratories has Intestinal Antigenic Permeability Screen that is especially good.

 How do you heal a leaky gut?

 It is best to avoid antibiotics in food by eating organically or buying foods from individuals that don’t use antibiotic feeds.
 If an antibiotic is taken for an infection, recolonize the body with probiotics while on the antibiotic and for several weeks/months after it is finished or the leaky gut may return.
 Eating a diet high in fiber generates butyrate and lots of polyphenols helps heal the gut.
 There are also many other supplements that be helpful depending on specific cause.